helal123/Ragb/Importing-and-exporting-files-in-UserLAnd.md

 ## Background context
 Android Q introduces security improvements that change how apps are required to handle files.
 You can read more about these changes [here](https://developer.android.com/preview/privacy/scoped-storage).
 TL;DR, we can no longer be granted blanket access to user's SD cards.
 This is generally a good thing in terms of your security, but it means that getting files into and out of UserLAnd has become a slightly more involved process.

+** AN IMPORTANT NOTE ABOUT USERLAND FILES **
+Scoped storage is deleted when the app is uninstalled.
+To keep any files after uninstalling, make sure to copy them somewhere outside scoped storage before you uninstall.

 ## Sharing files using `/storage` in a UserLAnd session
 - Copy any file(s) to `/storage` in a UserLAnd session to make them available in an Android file browser.
 ![/storage in UserLAnd session](https://i.imgur.com/Iex1ES0.png)